Guide

 Which Pet Portrait Style Is Right for You?

-Choosing a portrait style is the single biggest decision in the whole process — it shapes the mood, where the piece hangs, and whether it reads as a keepsake or a conversation starter.
-Here's a breakdown of all four styles to help you pick.
+Choosing a portrait style is the single biggest decision in the whole process.
+It shapes the mood, where the piece hangs, and whether it reads as a keepsake, a joke gift, or a polished piece of home decor.
+Here's a breakdown of all six current styles to help you pick.

 Modern - Clean and Gallery-Ready

-The modern style is a stylized vector illustration with soft color, clean lines, and a solid background color you choose before checkout.
-It fits almost any home — gallery walls, nurseries, minimalist spaces, Scandinavian interiors.
+The modern style is a stylized digital illustration with soft color, clean lines, and a solid background color you choose before checkout.
+It fits almost any home: gallery walls, nurseries, minimalist spaces, and Scandinavian interiors.
 If you want something that looks intentional rather than sentimental, this is it.

-It works especially well for pets with strong markings — tabbies, huskies, dalmatians, golden retrievers — where the illustration style amplifies the pattern rather than flattening it.
-You can also swap background colors (sage, terracotta, navy, blush, and more) without regenerating, so it's easy to match a room.
+It works especially well for pets with strong markings such as tabbies, huskies, dalmatians, and golden retrievers, where the illustration style amplifies the pattern rather than flattening it.
+You can also swap background colors without regenerating, so it is easy to match a room.

 Best for: